Give Flight to Your Imagination

 Fitness and recreation

-UNCW offers a variety of wellness opportunities, including a recreation center with cardiovascular conditioning machines, free weights, and weight machines.
-It includes sports courts, an indoor track, pools, group exercise studios, and a climbing wall.
-UNCW also offers intramurals, sport clubs, recreation fields, and adventure programs such as camping, surfing, and kayaking.
+UNCW offers a variety of health and fitness opportunities, including the Student Recreation Center, equipped with cardio machines, free weights, and weight machines.
+It includes six multipurpose sport courts, an indoor track, racquetball courts, indoor and leisure pools, group exercise studios, and a climbing wall.
+UNCW also offers intramurals, sports clubs, multipurpose recreation fields, and adventure programs such as camping, surfing, and kayaking.

 UNCW’s 19 intercollegiate teams compete in NCAA Division I sports with Seahawk pride and integrity.
-UNCW’s student-athletes excel not only on the fields and courts but in the classroom as well, consistently posting strong graduation success rates, with four teams achieving perfect 100 scores, according to NCAA’s most recent report.
+UNCW’s student-athletes excel not only on the fields and courts but in the classroom as well, consistently posting strong academic success rates, with nine teams achieving perfect 1,000 scores in the NCAA’s most recent Academic Progress Rates report.